Low Sugar Strawberry Jam | Small Batch

 How Long Does Strawberry Jam Last?

-If you store your jam in a cool dry place, it can last up to 2 years.
+If you store your jam in a cool dry place, it can last up to 2 years before opening.

 What Size Berry Are Best for Strawberry Jam?

 Whenever purchasing berries from the store, we get the smaller berries.
 I have always heard they are sweeter than those large berries (which are perfect for chocolate covered strawberries).
-The strawberries we grow are never large, so when we have the ones from our garden, we just use those.
+Depending on your strawberry season, you can also catch a good sale price and look for small berries with lots of flavor.

 Do You Need To Use Low Sugar Pectin to Set Jam?